-Peggy was honored as a Time Magazine Hero of the Environment, a Forbes “Women to Watch in Asia”, World Economic Forum Young Global Leader, the Hillary Step for Climate Change Solutions, China top 50 innovative business leaders by China Business News Weekly.
-She is a green role model in such features as Oriental Outlook (“China Dream”), Global Times (“Green Goddess”), Beijing Tatler (“Green Miracle”), Vogue (“3 Women Who Better the World”), Madame Figaro “Top Life” award, L’Officiel (“China’s Most Successful Women”), Discovery Channel (“Powering the Future”).
+Peggy was honored as a Time Magazine Hero of the Environment, a Forbes “Women to Watch in Asia”, World Economic Forum Young Global Leader, and a China top 50 innovative business leader by China Business News Weekly.
+Features about Peggy Liu have been produced for Oriental Outlook (“China Dream”), Global Times (“Green Goddess”), Beijing Tatler (“Green Miracle”), Vogue (“3 Women Who Better the World”), Madame Figaro “Top Life” award, L’Officiel (“China’s Most Successful Women”) and Discovery Channel (“Powering the Future”).

-In 2007, Peggy organized the MIT Forum on the Future of Energy in China from which JUCCCE was formed.
+In 2007, Peggy organized the MIT Forum on the Future of Energy in China, out of which JUCCCE was formed.
 This forum was the first public dialogue between US and Chinese government officials on clean energy in China.
-Prior to JUCCCE she had a diverse career as a venture capitalist in Shanghai, an ecommerce pioneer in Silicon Valley, a software marketing executive, a McKinsey consultant, and a computer programmer.
+Prior to JUCCCE she had a career as a venture capitalist in Shanghai, an e-commerce pioneer in Silicon Valley, a software marketing executive, a McKinsey consultant, and a computer programmer.
 She is a graduate of MIT in Electrical Engineering and Computer Science and completed programs at Harvard Kennedy School and at Lee Kwan Yew School of Public Policy.